susanaviruglio/queens-coffee/README.md

 3. I tried several times,  step by step what is the best method but it was the only way to create a random array.

 **The solution was**:
-I received suppor from a tutor in *Code Institute*
+I received suppor from a tutor in *Code Institute*.

 He said that it looked like I was trying to shuffle the doubleCard array to ensure the cards in my memory game were random, and then I was using the shuffled cards to create the images.
 However, there were a few issues with my current approach: